 Google Voice for business is a cloud-based business telephone system that has features such as an auto attendant, call transfer, voicemail, and one-button calling among users.

 This “cloud telephony for Google Workspace” competes directly with popular cloud phone systems like Vonage, RingCentral, 8×8, and Ooma.
 These vendors all offer an alternative to traditional landline service.

 Granted, most of these players have been around for a while and have all feature-rich offerings.

 However, Google Voice has the inside track for Google Workspace customers with several native integrations.
 Google Voice for businesses honors Google Calendar’s working hours.
 The voice offering integrates with Google Meet.

 Google Voice pricing is month-to-month with no long-term contracts.
 This means that a business can drop user licenses during slow periods and add user licenses when things get busy.

 Google Voice for Businesses Pricing

 Voice is a paid add-on service for Google Workspace customers.
 There are three levels of pricing:

 The $10 per user per month Starter plan caps out at 10 users.
 There is no support for desktop phones at this level.
 Users need to make and receive calls through their desktop, tablet, or mobile device.

 The $20 per user per month Standard plan supports unlimited users.
-Four models of Polycom desk phones are supported at this level.
+Several models of Polycom desk phones and adapters are supported at this level.
 Those models are: